w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Add previous and next buttons

-Add `<button>` elements that allow users to switch back and forth between items.
-They can be individually styled, provide semantic meaning and do also work with assistive technology and keyboard usage out of the box.
+Use `<button>` elements to allow users to manually switch back and forth between items.
+These can be individually styled as needed, but provide semantic meaning to support assistive technology and keyboard use.

-In the example below, JavaScript is used to generate buttons and them to the carousel.
+In the example below, JavaScript is used to generate buttons and add them to the carousel.
 Visually the buttons appear as arrows overlaying the individual items.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>